|

-2008, our customers have created over a thousand jobs in
+Since 2008, our customers have created over a thousand jobs

-ones, and brought millions in production back to the USA.
+ones, and brought hundreds of millions in production

 Improved paint finishing operations have added greater

-than $60 million to their businesses.
+than a billion dollar value to their businesses.
 The average

 NAPaint project ROI is less than 5 months.
 Annual